 - Additionally, paper records are maintained per IRS regulations in a locked accounting office inside locked filing cabinets, with access limited only to personnel that have a role in the actual bookkeeping function of our accounting.

-Information collected from website visitors is limited to donation processing through PayPal as described earlier or requests to be added to our email marketing lists through Constant Contact as described earlier.
+- Information collected from website visitors is limited to donation processing through PayPal or Stripe as described earlier or requests to be added to our email marketing lists through Constant Contact as described earlier.
 Google Analytics only provides aggregate information, and nothing that we are able to physically use to identify a particular person or business.

 Information collected from clients are stored: